 Our findings suggest several avenues for future research.
-First, we show that CEO regulatory focus has an influence on the acquisition behavior of the firm.
-Future research could extend this logic to examine whether and how regulatory focus influences the performance of acquisitions.
-This could include the development of arguments regarding conditions under which high levels of both promotion and prevention may lead to successful acquisitions.
-Alternatively, it may be that CEOs with high promotion orientations undertake acquisitions that benefit the firm in different ways compared to acquisitions undertaken by CEOs with a high prevention focus.
-Additionally, our findings indicate that CEO regulatory focus influences the likelihood and scale of undertaking acquisitions, but future research could delve more deeply into the types of acquisitions pursued by CEOs with differing levels of promotion and prevention focus.
+First, our findings show that CEO regulatory focus has an influence on the acquisition behavior of the firm.
+Future research could extend the logic to examine whether and how regulatory focus influences the performance of acquisitions.
+This could include the development of arguments regarding the conditions under which both high levels of promotion and prevention may lead to successful acquisitions.

+Alternatively, it may be that CEOs with high promotion orientations undertake acquisitions which benefit the firm in different ways than acquisitions undertaken by CEOs high in prevention.
+Additionally, our findings indicate that CEO regulatory focus influences the likelihood and scale of undertaking acquisitions, but future research could delve more deeply into the types of acquisitions pursued by CEOs with differing levels of promotion and prevention.

 Second, while acquisitions represent an important firm action that can have important financial implications (Haleblian et al., 2009), there are many other strategic outcomes that may be influenced by CEO regulatory focus.
 Of particular interest to future research may be studies that engage in a broader exploration of CEO regulatory focus on different types of firm strategic actions.
 As we noted earlier, it is likely that CEO regulatory focus will influence a wide range of strategic decisions.
-On the one hand, CEOs with a high promotion focus may be more willing to allocate resources to exploratory initiatives such as research and development or risky greenfield investments, make larger capital investments, and be quicker to expand internationally.
-On the other hand, CEOs with a high prevention focus may be more willing to allocate resources to exploit existing business by investing more in advertising current products, increasing efficiency of extant businesses, leveraging existing assets, and capitalizing on opportunities within their domestic market.
-CEOs with high prevention focus may also be more willing to divest of under-performing business units, while those with high promotion focus may be willing to invest more in these units under the belief that they still might become star performers.
-Finally, CEOs with a high promotion focus may be more willing to deviate from standard industry strategic practices in order to capture high growth opportunities, while those with a high prevention focus may be more likely to conform to practices that are common and proven within their industry.
-Strategy research would benefit from empirical analysis of the role of CEO regulatory focus on these and other strategic outcomes.
-Further, future research could examine the general performance implications of regulatory focus in large corporations.
-For example, promotion focus may lead to enhanced innovativeness in firms and superior outcomes in firms striving to be pioneers in their markets, while CEOs with a high prevention focus may make wiser capital investments and provide superior financial management.
+On the one hand, CEOs with a high promotion focus may be more willing to allocate resources to exploratory initiatives such as research and development, risky greenfield investments, make larger capital investments, and be quicker to expand internationally.
+On the other hand, CEOs with a high prevention focus may be more willing to allocate resources to exploit existing business by investing more in advertising existing products, increasing efficiency of existing businesses, leveraging existing assets, and capitalizing on opportunities within their domestic market.
+CEOs with high prevention focus may also be more willing to divest of underperforming business units while a high promotion focus CEO may be willing to invest more in these units believing that they still might become star performers.
+Finally, a CEO with a high promotion focus may be more willing to deviate from the standard industry strategic practices in order to capture high growth opportunities while a CEO with a high prevention focus may be more likely to conform to practices common and proven within their industry.
+Strategy research would benefit by empirical analysis the role of CEO regulatory focus on these and other strategic outcomes.
+Further, future research could also examine the general performance implications of regulatory focus in large corporations.
+For example, promotion focus may lead to enhanced innovativeness in firms and may lead to superior outcomes in firms striving to be pioneers in their markets, while prevention focus CEOs may make wiser capital investments and provide superior financial management.